rails/rails/guides/source/getting_started.md

 ### Showing Links for Authenticated Users Only

-Since only logged in users can create products, we can modify the index view to only display the new product link if the user is authenticated.
+Since only logged in users can create products, we can modify the `app/views/products/index.html.erb` view to only display the new product link if the user is authenticated.

 ```erb
 <%= link_to "New product", new_product_path if authenticated? %>